-Now the museum is full of priceless exhibits and artifacts.
-One of the most striking displays is the large 3-dimensional structure on the floor depicting the Himalayas and the plateau.
-You will come to learn about the ancient civilization of Tibet and also about its first king Nyatri Tsenpo who reigned from 127 BC.
+Now the museum is full of priceless exhibits & artifacts.
+One of the most striking displays is a large 3-dimensional structure on the floor depicting the Himalayas and the plateau.
+You can learn about the ancient civilization of Tibet and also about its first king Nyatri Tsenpo who reigned from 127 BC.

 See the wooden blocks are fixed near the ceiling

 Dalai Lama himself has donated many articles and exhibits to the museum including a statue of Buddha, diamond sutra text which is written in golden colored ink, prayer bells etc. You will also find portraits of eminent Tibetologists like Alexander Csoma De Koros - a Hungarian who was the first to write dictionary as well as grammars in Tibetan language after tireless efforts.

 He died in 1842 in Darjeeling and his grave can still be seen in Old Cemetery